imcyph/weather-app/README.md

 # weather-app
-A Weather app I made using React
+A Weather app I made using Electron.